Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 How Disability Insurance Protects Dental Hygienists’ And Dental Assistants’ Wealth

-Additionally, you know how it will pay a benefit to support you and your family if you can’t do your job due to illness or injury.
+Additionally, you know how it will pay a monthly benefit to support you and your family if you can’t do your job due to illness or injury.

 However, have you ever thought about how disability insurance protects your wealth?